-Constipation affects almost 15% of the world population, and can interfere with one’s daily activities, leaving you feeling lethargic and tired.
+Constipation affects almost 15% of the world’s population and can interfere with one’s daily activities, leaving you feeling lethargic and tired.
 When one is constipated, water is drawn out of the stool resulting in harder stools, which are difficult to pass.
-Diarrhoea on the other hand, is frequent passing of loose watery stool, which causes nutrient deficiencies, and loss of water from the body.
+Diarrhoea, on the other hand, is the frequent passing of loose watery stool, which causes nutrient deficiencies, and loss of water from the body.

-Some of the best ways to improve bowel movements is by increasing fibre and fluid intake, including low fat dairy products in the diet, engaging in physical activity, and avoiding alcohol and tobacco.
+Some of the best ways to improve bowel movements are by increasing fibre and fluid intake, including low-fat dairy products in the diet, engaging in physical activity, and avoiding alcohol and tobacco.

 Probiotics are beneficial bacteria that have long been studied to ease digestive problems and improve bowel movements.
 By pooling the data from several studies, it was found that probiotics improved stool frequency and stool softness in constipated people.